-(10) Notwithstanding any provision to the contrary in sections (l) through (9) of this rule, Dimethylsulfoxide, hereinafter referred to as DMSO, may be administered to a greyhound as an external topical application.
+(10) Notwithstanding any provision to the contrary in sections (1) through (9) of this rule, Dimethylsulfoxide, hereinafter referred to as DMSO, may be administered to a greyhound as an external topical application.
 No authorization or written approval from the veterinarian representing the commission is required for the external application of DMSO by either the greyhound's owner or trainer or licensed veterinarian.
 If the commission veterinarian detects the use of DMSO on any animal prior to that animal's scheduled race the commission veterinarian must scratch the animal from its scheduled race.
+The commission veterinarian's decision shall be final.
 The commission veterinarian shall make a report to the board of judges of any animal on the racecourse on which DMSO is detected.